SemanticMediaWiki/SemanticCite/docs/07-search.md

 ### Citation resource auto creation

-`Special:FindMetadataById` allows to create a dedicated article containing the mapped `#scite` with content from the search and a page the title that is generated from:
+`Special:FindMetadataById` allows to create a dedicated article containing the mapped `#scite` with content from the search and a page title that is generated from:

-- `CR:` (as fixed identifier indicating a citation resource article)
+- `CR:` (is the fixed identifier indicating a citation resource article)
 - UID prefix ( `PMC`, `PMID`, `OCLC` etc.) and
 - UID itself

-For example, a search for `18487186` on the PubMed database is expected to create article `CR:PMID:18487186` containing the filtered `#scite` content that was matched during the search if the user was to engage in a `Create` action.
+For example, a search for `18487186` on the PubMed database is expected to create the article `CR:PMID:18487186` containing the filtered `#scite` content matched during the search if the user was to engage in a `Create` action.

 ### CR: namespace

-It is possible to customize `CR:` and be recognized as [separate namespace][mw-cns] so that it can distinguishable from other content.
+It is possible to customize `CR:` and be recognized as [separate namespace][mw-cns] so that it is distinguishable from other content.

 ```php
 // Define custom CR namespace